SVG logo by Gaëtan Tapon (Paris, France)

 declarative knowledge and bootstrapping in RefPerSys

 The insight of RefPerSys is to represent high-level expert system rules, fact bases and machine learning artefacts as collections of objects.
 The C++ (or C) generator should be described by meta-rules compiled by itself to C++ (or C) code.
 So we are taking a bootstrapping approach, first generating C++ or C) code by hand-written C++ (or C) code, then replacing some of it by generated C++ or C code from higher-level knowledge representations, then progressively and incrementally improving these representations by higher-level and more abstract constructs.
-This should be worked on in 2022 or later.
+This should be worked on in 2021.

 In practice, RefPerSys requires some graphical user interface with autocompletion facilities, and displaying graphically small parts of its heap (perhaps as abstract syntax trees or nested boxes), inspired by the past Centaur system..
 It is well known that GUI toolkits like Qt or FLTK are more easily used with C++ code generators, which are parts of RefPerSys.
 So we need to work a lot.